ethereum/go-ethereum/MEV_spec_v0_2.md

 A bundle `MUST` contain at least one transaction.
 There is no upper limit for the number of transactions in the bundle, however bundles that exceed the block gas limit will always be rejected.

-A bundle `MAY` include a `direct coinbase payment` or a `contract coinbase payment`.
-Bundles that do not contain such payments may be discarded when their `MEV equivalent gas price` is compared with other bundles or the `tail gas price`.
+A bundle `MAY` include `eligible coinbase payments`.
+Bundles that do not contain such payments may be discarded when their `bundle adjusted gas price` is compared with other bundles.

 The `maxTimestamp` value `MUST` be greater or equal the `minTimestamp` value.

 ### Accepting bundles from the network

+#### JSON RPC

-Node `MUST` provide a way of exposing a JSON RPC endpoint accepting `eth_sendBundle` calls (specified [here](https://hackmd.io/kbW7uxzqS_6Bi2xi9VI2ww)).
-Such endpoint `SHOULD` only be accepting calls from `MEV-relay` but there is no requirement to restrict it through the node source code as it can be done on the infrastructure level.
+Node `MUST` provide a way of exposing a JSON RPC endpoint accepting `eth_sendBundle` calls (specified [here](MEV_spec_RPC_v0_2.md)).
+Such endpoint `SHOULD` only be accepting calls from the `relay` but there is no requirement to restrict it through the node source code as it can be done on the infrastructure level.

+#### WebSockets

+Node `MUST` be able to connect to the relay WebSocket endpoint provided as a configuration option named `RelayWSURL` using an authentication key and maintain an open connection.
+Authentication key `MUST` be provided with the key security in mind.

+During the WebSocket connection initiation and on each reconnection, the node `MUST` sign a timestamp (unix epoch in seconds, UTC) using the `RelayWSSigningKey` and send it in the request header body (X-Auth-Message).
+The X-Auth-Message should be a JSON encoded object with three properties called timestamp, signature and coinbase.

 ### Bundle eligibility